ahuacate/pve-host/README.md

 ![alt text](./images/UniFi-Devices-Port_Management-pvelan.png)

 ### 3.2.2.
 Assign switch port to WAN VLAN2
-Navigate using the UniFi controller web interface to `Devices` > `Select switch device` > `Port Management` and then select the switch port which is physically connected and assigned to pfSense as WAN (vpn-egress).
+Navigate using the UniFi controller web interface to `Devices` > `Select switch device` > `Port Management` and then select the switch port which is physically connected and assigned to pfSense as WAN (VPN-egress).

 My pfSense "WAN" is a port aggregate of UniFi NIC ports 3 & 4 which is not a requirement.